 Technology considerations for eClosings

-Offering a range of closing options with both in-person and hybrid options allows clients to create the closing process they desire based on their busy schedules and level of comfort with technology.
+Offering a range of closing options with both in-person and hybrid options allow clients to create the closing process they desire based on their busy schedules and level of comfort with technology.
 For title companies looking to deliver a premium closing experience and offer greater flexibility, eClosings can be a game-changer.
 That being said, homebuyers must be fully prepared to access closing technology and navigate digital documents.
 For example, not all RON platforms are mobile-friendly, so homebuyers must be informed ahead of time about any technology requirements or limitations.

 Another technology consideration is cybersecurity.
 Security threats must always be top of mind for you and your clients.
 While digital transactions are often considered more secure than paper transactions, there are still some variables that can open your business to security threats.
 Establishing a culture of security at your company and educating your clients about security protocols and recommendations can help mitigate these risks throughout the closing process.